EEN421/EEN421.github.io/_posts/PowerBI & Sentinel.md

 -	[Log Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal)
 -	[Security Reader Role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles)

-# Define our report and the underlying KQL:
+# Define our Report and the Underlying KQL:
 Lets keep it simple and report on our Ingest tends for this exercise and query the Usage table.
 In my experience, usage and cost trends are almost always brought up during quarterly business reviews.
 You could manually query your workspace with KQL every quarter and paste the results into a PowerPoint deck or whatever, but that’s a drag on your time… Let’s automate this!

  > &#128161; Pro Tip: